festusbetd/festusbetd-movie-search/README.md

 # MOVIE-SEARCH
-A web app build with Bootstrap JavaScript (JQuery) using axios client for making requests and TMDb API to fetch Movie data.
+A web app build with Bootstrap JavaScript (JQuery) using axios client for making requests and Omdbapi API to fetch Movie data.
 # How to run
 + clone the repository: ```https://github.com/festusbetd/movie-search.git```
 + run ```index.html``` on any server.